w3c-webmob/ServiceWorkersDemos/NatashasHelpfulLinks.md

 ## Debugging

-* [ServiceWorkerInternals (chrome canary only)](chrome://serviceworker-internals/) - page for debugging ServiceWorkers in chrome, including stopping, unregistering and starting workers.
+* ServiceWorkerInternals (chrome canary only - chrome://serviceworker-internals/) - page for debugging ServiceWorkers in chrome, including stopping, unregistering and starting workers.

 ## Examples